claytonflesher/claytonflesher.github.io/_posts/2016-11-01-copy-to-clipboard.md

 # How to Copy to the System Clipboard in Elm, and Why it Works

-Since the release of Elm 0.17, there has not been an agreed upon way to copy to the system clipboard form inside of Elm.
+Since the release of Elm 0.17, there has not been an agreed upon way to copy to the system clipboard from inside of Elm.
 This article will show you how to do so, without having to make use of any Elm Native libraries, flash, or writing a bunch of JavaScript.

 ## Skip to a Code Example

-If you want to cargo cult this, you can skip straight to a code example of this technique in practice, (here)[https://github.com/JEG2/elm_clipboard_test]
+If you want to cargo cult this, you can skip straight to a code example of this technique in practice, [here](https://github.com/JEG2/elm_clipboard_test)

 ## Copying to the System Clipboard

 First, you will need to get [Clipboard.js](https://clipboardjs.com/), a JavaScript library, and include a call to it in your `<header>`.
-The easiest way to do this is by making use of one of the several (third-party CDN providers)[https://github.com/zenorocha/clipboard.js/wiki/CDN-Providers].
+The easiest way to do this is by making use of one of the several [third-party CDN providers](https://github.com/zenorocha/clipboard.js/wiki/CDN-Providers).

 Once you've sourced the Clipboard.js file, add the following to the body.